Territories of Blood

 "We are all refugees."
 With this statement, a Croatian volunteer who had to leave her home during the war in former Yugoslavia summarizes her reasons to help migrants

-On Friday morning, September 25th, I take a ride with Croatian volunteers to the refugee camp at Opatovac.
-I keep looking for Ghazi's family, after failing to meet with the group on the Hungarian border the night before.
+On Friday morning, September 25, I get a ride with Croatian volunteers to the refugee camp at Opatovac.
+After an unsuccessful attempt to link up with the group on the Hungarian border the night before, I keep looking for Ghazi's family.
 Renata, a 31-year-old, blue-eyed brunette, drives the car.
 The owner of a pet hotel and an event planner, Renata decided to raise donations for the migrants on her own initiative, with the help of her friends.
 Until now, they have been known for animal rights' activism.
 Facing an ever-increasing number of refugees, they decided they had to do something more.

 Renata began writing posts on Facebook, asking for clothing and food donations.
 And she was surprised by the controversy that her initiative sparked on the social website.
 Although friends have contributed to the campaign, it was the ferocity of the critics that stunned her.

-“Many people say that these Muslims are invading Europe with their mosques, that they are going to destroy our churches.
-That we already have our own problems, and people who need help in our own country." says Renata (who deleted the comments) in an indignant tone
+“Many people say that these Muslims are invading Europe with their mosques, that they are going to destroy our churches, that we already have our own problems, and people who need help in our own country," says Renata (who deleted the comments), disgusted.

 Voluntárias croatas distribuem donativos no campo de Opatovac